Key Places to visit

 The Apparition Chapel encloses the original gable wall of the Parish Church.
 Pilgrims can visit the very spot where the Apparition was witnessed in 1879.
 The Chapel is quiet and peaceful and provides a space for reflective prayer and contemplation.
 Groups who are travelling to Knock with a priest can book a private Mass here.

-The original gable wall has been preserved in its original appearance, highlighting the brilliant white Carrara marble carvings of Our Lady with St. John the Evangelist to her right and St. Joseph to her left.
+The original gable wall has been preserved, highlighting the brilliant white Carrara marble carvings of Our Lady with St. Joseph to her right and St. John the Evangelist to her left.
 The Lamb is placed in the centre of the chapel on an altar surrounded by beautifully carved angels.
 Careful consideration was given to designing the scene to replicate the Apparition as described by the fifteen witnesses.
 The figures were sculpted by Professor Lorenzo Ferri in Italy in 1960 before being transported to Knock.